chili-chips-ba/wireguard-fpga/README.md

 This is about managing the bring-up, maintenance and tear-down of VPN tunnels between two devices.
 - [ ] Session Initialization: Starting the handshake process to establish secure communication with another device
-- [ ] Maintenance: Keeping the session active through the regular exchange of control messages, which allows detection and recovery from problems such as connection interruptions
+- [ ] Session Maintenance: Keeping the session active through the regular exchange of control messages, which allows detection and recovery from problems such as connection interruptions
-- [ ] Closing: Securely close the VPN tunnel when communication is no longer needed, ensuring that all temporary keys and sensitive data are deleted
+- [ ] Session Closure: Securely close the VPN tunnel when communication is no longer needed, ensuring that all temporary keys and sensitive data are deleted

+## Take5
+**Testing, Profiling and Porting to OpenXC7**

+- [ ] Functional testing on the real system.
+Does it work as intended?
+Bug fixes

+- [ ] Performance testing.
+HW/SW profiling, updates and enhancements to ensure the design indeed operates at close to the wire speed on all preconfigured channels

+- [ ] Porting to openXC7 [Ref8] using [SV2V](https://github.com/zachjs/sv2v), in the GoCD CI/CD setting
+> This is challenging, as openXC7 has thus far been crashing for NES SV

+- [ ] Timing closure with openXC7
+> This is definitely challenging, given that openXC7 is currently without accurate timing-driven STA

+- [ ] Filing bug tickets with open source developers for issues found in their tools, supporting them all the way to the resolution

+- [x] Creation and maintenance of an attractive and well-documented Github repo, to entice community interest

+- [ ] Ongoing documentation updates and CI/CD script maintenance to keep it valid in the light of inevitable design mutations compared to the original Design Blueprint.

+## Take6 (time-permitting Bonus)
+**Flow control module for efficient and stable VPN tunnel data management**

+The objective of this optional deliverable is to ensure stable and efficient links, thus taking this project one step closer to a deployable product.

+- [ ] Develop software components for management of data flow within VPN tunnels

+# Design Blueprint (TODO)

+## Hardware Architecture
+### HW Block Diagram
+### HW Theory of Operation

+## Software Architecture
+### SW Block Diagram
+### SW Theory of Operation

+## Hardware Data Flow
+### HW Flow Chart, Throughputs and Pushbacks

+## Software Control Flow
+### SW Flow Chart, Messages and HW Intercepts

+## HW/SW Working Together as a Coherent System
+## Final Notes

 ### Acknowledgements
 We are grateful to NLnet Foundation for their sponsorship of this development activity.